 Type V. Similar to type IV.
 Symptoms may be medium to severe.
 It is common to have enlarged

 Type VII.
-May be like type IV or like type II.
+May be like type II or like type III.
 It's common to have shorter than normal height.

 Also common to have shorter than normal upper arm and thighbones.